cpressey/Ahead-of-Time-eval/README.md

 **TODO: there should be some more words on the subject of hygiene here.**

 **TODO: there should really be more examples here.**

+### "But `eval` is evil!"

+The reputation `eval` has in some circles is not a positive one, and this reputation is not wholly undeserved.
+But this reputation is attached to using `eval` _at runtime_.
+The core ideas of Ahead-of-Time-`eval` only necessitate using `eval` _ahead of time_.
+It would in fact be quite possible to couple it with _forbidding_ runtime `eval`: immediately after the aggressive constant folding pass, look for any remaining instances of `eval` in the program, and raise an error if there are any.

 Related Work
 ------------